LG Chem says wins battery order from Audi for plug-in hybrid cars

 LG Chem said the deal was "worth hundreds of millions of dollars" but declined to give further details.
 It said it expected to win more such orders from Audi parent Volkswagen AG (VOWG_p.DE) in the future.

-LG Chem, which has secured a total of 20 customers including General Motors (GM.N), also it aims to achieve combined sales of over 10 trillion Korean won ($9.8 billion) from large-sized batteries by 2018.
+LG Chem, which has secured a total of 20 customers including General Motors (GM.N), also it aims to achieve combined sales of over 10 trillion Korean won (5.89 billion pounds) from large-sized batteries by 2018.

 (Reporting by Hyunjoo Jin; Editing by Miral Fahmy)